Documents & Artefacts

 3. Artefacts from documents

-"Belcanto" is a series about historic tenors, and came about not only because of my enthusiasm for these magnificent musicians but also because there are exciting documents available on the great singers from the early days of sound films that hardly anyone knows anymore these days.
+Belcanto is a series about historic tenors, and came about not only because of my enthusiasm for these magnificent musicians but also because there are exciting documents available on the great singers from the early days of sound films that hardly anyone knows anymore these days.
 These documents are not immediately accessible; there is a layer of cultural dust on them that we first had to remove.
 This starts with the technical parameters; finding the original negatives from which we can make a tele-cine transfer and define the best possible framing, avoiding the cut-off heads, and finding the right running speeds – which can be anywhere between 18 and 24 frames per second – as this can after all affect not just the pitch but also the colour of the voice.
 However, more than this was at stake: we had to bring historical material to life.
 The old film documents had to be integrated as perfectly smoothly as if we had staged them today specially for our portraits.
 The material we were filming now, on the other hand – the atmospheric scenes and interviews with experts and eye witnesses, and so on – had to be brought close to the historical documents.
 So we filmed in black-and-white.
 We tried to bring all the components together into a flow of film.
 Historic locations such as the Teatro Colon in Buenos Aires or the Festspielhaus in Bayreuth were not filmed as dead pieces of architecture but as the backdrop to real live scenes.
 Photographs are not cut in as lifeless stills, but they appear in the hands of the people we are talking to, again, as parts of a scene being shot today.
 Symptoms of the past that you can analyse and categorise with polite interest turn into symbols that lead to an understanding and experience here and now, to real empathy.
 Staged situations for bringing historical material to life: artefacts from documents.

 Example 6: Caruso/Little Italy

-In "Belcanto" we worked to a strict pattern.
+In Belcanto we worked to a strict pattern.
 We were involved in a 13-part series, so we had to take care of recognisability, of a clear graphic profile, and so on.
 At the same time, however, we tried not to lose sight of the need for just a little irritation, for those windows in the television screen or on the cinema screen through which actual reality flashes at occasional moments.
-We tried once again to create structures that were so stable that they could even still carry the moments of disparity without assimilating them in a "kitschy" way.
+We tried once again to create structures that were so stable that they could even still carry the moments of disparity without assimilating them in a kitschy way.
 There was such a moment in Ireland, in a meeting with the John McCormack Society.
 Elderly McCormack fans meet every Thursday for no other purpose than to listen to records together.

 Example 7: McCormack/Society